ZiweiTANG0/BollingerMACD_Quantitative_Investment/README.md

 ## Conclusion

-The four checks form a coherent and, for the strategy, unflattering picture.
+The four checks form a coherent — and, for the strategy, unflattering — picture.
 Whole-sample, the strategy is *marginally* better than random timing (it beats 93% of random strategies, but at p = 0.068, short of significance).
 Yet its Sharpe ratio is statistically indistinguishable from zero (95% CI [−1.09, +1.08]), and the sub-period analysis explains the tension: essentially all of the apparent performance comes from one of four time windows, with the rest negative.
-With only ~17 round-trip trades over a decade, the sample is too small to support a firm claim of edge in any case.
+With only ~17 round-trip trades over the period, the sample is too small to support a firm claim of edge in any case.

 I treat this as the project's most useful result.
 A simple rule-based signal of